realivanivani/realivanivani.github.io/_posts/2025-05-03-git-commands-examples.md

 **Use when you start a local project and want to back it up or share it later by connecting to GitHub.**

-Imagine you’re prototyping a new **machine learning model** on your laptop.
+Imagine you’re starting a new machine learning model on your laptop.
 You want to keep it private for now, but still version-controlled and eventually push it to a private GitHub repo.

 ### **Step-by-step: Local to GitHub (private)**

-1. **Initialize Git inside your project folder**:
+1 . **Initialize Git inside your project folder**:

 ```bash
 cd ~/projects/customer-churn
 git init
 ```

-2. **Add and commit your files**:
+2 . **Add and commit your files**:

 ```bash
 git add .
 git commit -m "Initial commit: data prep and baseline model"
 ```

-3. **Create a private repo on GitHub**
+3 . **Create a private repo on GitHub**
    Go to [github.com](https://github.com) → Click **“New Repository”** →
    Name it (e.g., `customer-churn`) → **Set it to Private** → **Do NOT initialize with README** (you already did that locally).

-4. **Connect your local repo to GitHub**:
+4 . **Connect your local repo to GitHub**:

 ```bash
 git remote add origin https://github.com/yourusername/customer-churn.git
 ```

-5. **Push your local repo to GitHub**:
+5 . **Push your local repo to GitHub**:

 ```bash
 git push -u origin main
 ```

-> If your local branch is still called `master`, either rename it to `main` or push with:
->
-> ```bash
-> git push -u origin master
-> ```

 Now your private project is **safe, backed up, and shareable** when needed.

----

-Would you like me to reformat this entire blog post into Markdown or ready-to-publish format for Medium, DEV.to, or another platform?

 ---